 The Nevada Advantage

-Many clients are looking to Nevada’s superior trust laws to accomplish advanced estate planning strategies.
-Premier Trust’s experience in administering these types of trusts is unparalleled.
-We offer clients and advisors the ability to take advantage of Nevada’s unique laws and tax situation whether they are looking to protect assets using an asset protection trust, provide for future generations using a dynasty trusts, avoid state income tax on the sale of a business through a NING, or avoid estate taxes on the future growth of assets by transferring those assets to a BDIT.
-Premier Trust has the experience and knows how to provide their clients with the best options and most suitable trusts based on client needs.
+Many clients are looking for top trust companies in Nevada due to Nevada’s superior trust laws to accomplish advanced estate planning strategies.
+Premier Trust’s experience in administering Nevada trust cases is unparalleled.
+We offer clients and professionals the ability to take advantage of Nevada’s unique laws and tax situation whether they are looking to protect assets using an asset protection trust, provide for future generations using a dynasty trust, avoid state income tax on the sale of a business through a NING, or avoid estate taxes on the future growth of assets by transferring those assets to a BDIT.
+Premier Trust has experience being one of the top trust companies in Nevada.
+We know how to provide clients with the best options and most suitable Nevada trusts based on their needs.

 Our staff has extensive experience in administering all types of Nevada trust cases: